15532th/avtdl/README.md

     yt-dlp --add-metadata --embed-thumbnail --embed-chapters --embed-subs {url}

-Both tools support customization of output name format and can download member-only streams if authorization cookies file in Netscape format is provided.

-Youtube livestreams are often encoded with `AVC1` codec, but stream archive would usually also have `VP9` codec available, providing similar quality with much lower size after a certain time, usually a few hours after the stream end.
+Youtube livestreams are often encoded with `AVC1` codec, but stream archive would usually also have format encoded in `VP9` available, providing similar quality with much lower size after a certain time, usually a few hours after the stream end.

 To keep long term archive size small while ensuring recording will still be present if stream archive is not available, it is possible to use combination of ytarchive (controlled by avtdl or standalone) to obtain stream recording immediately and yt-dlp running by scheduler on daily basic to collect processed versions.
 To ensure yt-dlp won't try to download livestream before it gets converted to `VP9`, exact quality code can be specified as video format:

     yt-dlp --add-metadata --embed-thumbnail --embed-chapters --embed-subs --write-subs --sub-langs "live_chat, en" --merge-output-format mkv --download-archive archive.txt --format 303+251/248+251 {url}

+This way yt-dlp will skip ongoing and newly finished livestreams, leaving them to ytarchive, and download `VP9` format when it becomes available on the next day.

 To archive entire channel, both uploads and livestreams, run yt-dlp with channel url instead of specific video or playlist: